 - If you do like that, you'll end up spending everything you've earned on hospitals, the trainer says.

-The trainers are in groups of two or three: the lead trainer is a university graduate, while the co-facilitators are all scrap workers that know the people.
+The trainers are in groups of two or three: the lead trainer is a university graduate, while the co-facilitators are all scrap workers who know the people.
 The ones attending the trainings are males, mostly young.
 They agree with their heads.
 Their work is tough.
 They easily get wounded, and many of them abuse drugs or painkillers to endure the hardships of their work.

 Next to the training center is the football pitch, requested by the surrounding community after the old one got flooded.
 Emmanuel, previously working for a local NGO operating on the ground, is now responsible for it.
 His eyes light up when he talks about the sports ground.

 - I would like to see more women coming here.
-Do you have any suggestions on how to make it more inclusive? he asks me.
+Do you have any suggestions on how to make it more inclusive? he asks me

 He would like to prepare a program for the pitch, he has big plans for this place.
 But he is not the only one with a vision.